TUM-DAML/seml/examples/README.md

 ### Random parameters
 Under 'random' you can specify parameters for which you want to try several random values.
-Specify the number of samples per parameter with the `samples` value as in the examples below.
+Specify the number of samples per parameter with the `samples` value and optionally the random seed with `seed` as in the examples below.
 Supported parameter types are:
   - `choice`: Randomly samples `<samples>` entries (with replacement) from the list in `options`
   - `uniform`: Uniformly samples between `min` and `max` as specified in the parameter dict.
   - `loguniform`:  Uniformly samples in log space between `min` and `max` as specified in the parameter dict.